JHL’s courses

 You can view the curriculums for JHL Institute’s Koski courses in the eRequirements service

-When signing up for a course, or at the beginning of the course, you will be asked for consent to save your study attainment in the Koski register.
-A separate consent will be asked during each Koski course.
+When signing up for a course, or at the beginning of the course, you will be asked for consent to record your study attainment in the Koski register.
+A separate consent will be asked for each Koski course.

-If you want your study attainment to be saved in the Koski register, prepare to prove your identity at the beginning of the course.
+If you want your study attainment to be recorded in the Koski register, be prepared to prove your identity at the beginning of the course.
 Identity is proven with a personal ID card or passport.

 Assessment of studies